BAMresearch/aRTist-handbook/source/modules-mcray.rst

 Here you may change and view the **Output directory**, which will hold the configuration files, data files, and all output files (images, spectra, etc.).
 The four buttons at the top allow you to :guilabel:`Choose` the directory via a graphical dialog, :guilabel:`Open` it in an external file browser, or :guilabel:`Clear` to delete all files in the output directory and in all subdirectories.
 With the :guilabel:`Default` button it is possible to reset the settings to the default values.
-The default value for the output directory is #McRay/New.
-After the calculation has been finished an additional subdirectory named Results, where all simulation results are stored.
+The default value for the output directory is #McRay/<File prefix>.
+After the calculation has been finished an additional subdirectory named Results is created, where all simulation results are stored.

 .. note::
-    You may also change the directory by typing or pasting into the text field below the buttons.
+    You may also change the directory by typing into the text field below the buttons.

-The remaining space is filled by the file listing and associated buttons.
-A double click in the list will open the currently selected files with their associated application, as while pressing the :guilabel:`Open` button.
-To view the content of the subdirectories (*Geometry*, *MaterialData*, and *Results*) press the **+** infromt of the subdirectory name. :guilabel:`Show Image`, :guilabel:`Scatter Image` (*Remark: by pressing the button* :guilabel:`Scatter Image` *no image will automatically loaded*), and :guilabel:`TraceView` will load the currently selected files in the :ref:`ImageViewer <ImageViewerSection>` module, as the scatter image for subsequent calculations (*this explanation I do not understand*), and in the TraceView (if *Safe trajectories* is selected in the :ref:`Advanced <McRayAdvancedSubSection>` tab) respectively.
+The remaining space is filled by the file list and associated buttons.
+A double click in the list will open this file with its associated application (standard file explorer functionality), just like pressing the :guilabel:`Open` button.
+To view the content of the subdirectories press the **+** in front of the subdirectory name. :guilabel:`Show Image` will load the currently selected file in the :ref:`ImageViewer <ImageViewerSection>`. :guilabel:`Scatter Image` will load this image as scatter image for the scattering mode *External file* of the general |aRTist| workflow (see parameter panel **Scattering**). :guilabel:`TraceView` will open the selected file with the TraceView module.
 The TraceView module is intended to visualize trajectories saved by McRay if *Safe trajectories* is selected in the :ref:`Advanced <McRayAdvancedSubSection>` tab (see below) in the 3D scene view.
-:guilabel:`View Spectrum` will show the spectrum selected for the simulation in the included spectrum plotter.
+:guilabel:`View Spectrum` will open the selected file with the spectrum viewer of |aRTist|.

 .. _McRayAdvancedSubSection: